-Today’s economic growth is great news, but it’s not enough.
+The economic growth is great news, but it’s not enough.
 The government should be judged on the rate of recovery, starting with their own standards.
 The problem is, it’s hard to point this out over the Tories’ shouts of ‘we’re cleaning up your mess’ and ‘we made the tough choices’, plus voters are generally short-sighted and will likely focus on whatever’s happened immediately before next year’s election.

 My mistake was implying austerity would wreck the economy even after we had limped into a recovery and it was wrong to ever even meekly imply that there’d be no recovery under Plan A. The focus should have shifted to the type of recovery we were experiencing (more part-time, badly paid jobs, growing government debt etc.) at some point early last year and highlighting how this happened.

 After the election the coalition told us they weren’t acting out of “some ideological zeal”, they had no choice but to make the cuts.
-Cameron had already implied he wants to make austerity permanent and yesterday he said cutting benefits was a “moral mission”.
+Cameron had already implied he wants to make austerity permanent and recently he said cutting benefits was a “moral mission”.
 It was a Tory policy bait and switch; they sold us on a ‘there’s no alternative economic rescue’ package and we ended up buying a Tory party policy wet dream, with little or no impact on improving our economy.

 By the time you pick up this beautifully revamped edition of Crack the Christmas credit card bill will have landed, your resolutions dropped and the news cycle will continue grinding its cogs of despair – but there’s still hope for 2014.